cozazu/cozazu/README.md

 ## Recent projects.
 - Registration for IING (Banking) for User Management and Scheduling: <a href="https://github.com/cozazu/BankingApp-React" target="_blank">https://github.com/cozazu/BankingApp-React </a>
 - An app for an e-commerce platform frontend. <a>https://github.com/cozazu/TechApp-React </a>
-- I made a full-stack application for managing appointments. <a> https://github.com/Nicolaserd/Gestionturnos.git </a>

 ## Pending projects
 - An application for sending WhatsApp messages and integrating an AI chatbot.